aws-samples/amazon-bedrock-samples/multimodal/rag/README.md

 The example consists of three files:

 - [`0_data_prep.ipynb`](./0_data_prep.ipynb) - This notebook contains the data download and data preparation code.
-It downloads the images and metadata from the [Amazon Berkley Objects](https://amazon-berkeley-objects.s3.amazonaws.com/index.html) dataset, scales these images (if needed) to fit into the 2048x2048 pixel limit as required the `Amazon Titan Embeddings G1 - Image` model and finally converts these images into Base64 encoding,
+It downloads the images and metadata from the [Amazon Berkley Objects](https://amazon-berkeley-objects.s3.amazonaws.com/index.html) dataset, scales these images (if needed) to fit into the 2048x2048 pixel limit as required the `Amazon Titan Multimodal Embeddings G1` model and finally converts these images into Base64 encoding,

 - [`download_images.py`](./download_images.py) - This script downloads the images from `amazon-berkeley-objects` bucket.
 It uses the Python `asyncio` to download multiple files concurrently.
 It is called from as part of code cells in the [`0_data_prep.ipynb`](./0_data_prep.ipynb) notebook.